stefanocudini/meteor-simple-file-uploader/README.md

 #Meteor Simple File Uploader

-simple way to upload binary file over Meteor
+simple way to upload binary file over Meteor and save on server as file